offscale/cdd-python/README.md

 ## Purpose

 This was created to aid in the `ml_params` project.
-It exposes anl `@abstractclass` which is implemented [officially] by more than 8 projects.
+It exposes an `@abstractclass` which is implemented [officially] by more than 8 projects.

 Its `def train(self, <these>)` has a potentially large number of arguments.
 Additionally there is a `def train_c(self, config)`, which accepts an instance of a `Config` class, or a dictionary.